Say the words cracker barrel and most Americans think of the chain restaurant and gift shop.

 General merchandise stores were usually the only retail establishments for miles around.

 People would journey long distances to buy their feed, seed, implements, sundries, and staples.
-Long before the invention of packaged goods, crackers and other bulk items like flour and sugar were shipped in large wooden barrels that with their lids removed also served as open displays and dispensers.
+Long before the invention of packaged goods, crackers and other bulk items like flour and sugar were shipped in large wooden barrels that with their lids removed served as open displays and dispensers.

 More than just stores.